 When it comes to diagnosing IBS – Irritable Bowel Syndrome, there’s no specific test.
 It’s more about ruling out other causes of digestive discomfort such as a food allergy or a gut infection.
 IBS is very poorly understood by conventional medicine.
 It is very much seen as a group of symptoms that don’t have one clear cause.

-Standard medical options include various types of laxative agents to target constipation, anti-diarrhoeals to combat loose stools, and anti-spasmodics to help reduce gut cramps.
+Standard medical options include various types of laxative agents to target constipation, anti-diarrhoeal to combat loose stools, and antispasmodics to help reduce gut cramps.
 In some cases, anti-depressants may also be prescribed as these have been shown to help with abdominal pain in some IBS sufferers.

-The functional medicine approach to IBS is very different to conventional medicine.
-Functional medicine look at all aspects of digestive and nervous system health to uncover why, for each individual, the symptoms of IBS are occurring.
+The functional medicine approach to IBS is very different from conventional medicine.
+Functional medicine looks at all aspects of digestive and nervous system health to uncover why, for each individual, the symptoms of IBS are occurring.
 It recognises that IBS is a multi-factorial condition where the causes are different for each person.

 The first area to investigate is digestion.
 Low stomach acid, poor pancreatic juice secretion, or lack of bile can all trigger digestive problems.
 Food will be improperly broken down leading to it fermenting or putrefying in the intestines causing bloating, gas, discomfort and irregular stools.